nirajmaharz/nirajmaharz.github.io/_posts/2025-07-01-Hack-The-Box-Authority.md

 ```

-svc-ldap has been added to the administrator group.
-We can use psexec to confim that we can login as administrator.
+svc_ldap has been added to the administrators group.
+We can use `psexec` to confim that we can login as administrator.

 ```bash